haluvibe/onedot-technical-test/README.md

 ### Tests

+I chose to unit test the redux logic with the expect library.

+Run `yarn run test` to start the expect library tests.

-I chose to use Cypress for testing.
+For the components/containers, I chose rather to write integration tests with Cypress instead of unit tests with Jest/Enzyme.

+For an example of Jest/Enzyme unit tests please see [creaologix-tech-test](https://github.com/haluvibe/crealogix-tech-test)

 Run `yarn start` to start the local development server

-and then `yarn run cypress open` to start the tests
+and then `yarn run cypress open` to start the cypress tests